dicepencilpaper/864-System/Referee Toolbox.md

 Lowers the Target to beat by 3, raises the Mana cost for failure by 3.

 Descriptors are made up of choice of 3: an adjective (except colors), a shape, a non-shape noun, a number.
+(Will provide a table soon.)